How to check if a file exists in Python

 print(f"{file_path} does not exist or is not a file")--OUTPUT--example.txt does not exist or is not a file

-The pathlib module provides a modern, object-oriented approach to filesystem paths.
-Instead of passing string paths to functions, you create a Path object that bundles the path and related operations together.
-This often makes your code cleaner and more intuitive.
+The pathlib module offers a more modern, object-oriented way to handle filesystem paths.
+Instead of passing strings to functions, you create a Path object that bundles the data with the methods to operate on it.
+This often results in cleaner and more readable code.

 Try-except pattern for file existence